 When you log on to TNT NBA Overtime, you’ll see the mosaic view which gives you 4 different camera angles at once with a scoreboard and stats at the top right.

 You don’t have to watch 4 cameras at once (Mosaic).
-You can select from a few different cameras on the right side.
-There is the Action Cam, which is probably you’re best option if you want to simple watch the game.
+You can select from a few different cameras which are found along the top of the screen.
+There is the Action Cam, which is probably you’re best option if you want to simply watch the game.
 In addition, you’ve got the Backboard Cam, and two individual player cams.
-You can chose to play each camera as your main picture by choosing Play or go Picture in Picture using the PIP button.
+Click one of the options to switch to a different camera.

 The individual player cams are interesting because they literally follow a player around constantly.
 Even during breaks when they are on the bench.

 Typically you’ll get a big star to begin the game, and then you can vote to decide which player gets featured in the next quarter.